 The platform then quickly gained traction and extended up to other universities.
 Eventually, in August 2005, “Facebook” emerged after purchasing the “facebook.com” domain for $200,000.

-Since then, Facebook continued to evolve from a simple “chit-chat” platform to a full-fledge “social media” giant.
+According to Metaverse stats, Facebook continued to evolve from a simple “chit-chat” platform to a full-fledge “social media” giant.
 During this journey, Facebook also made numerous acquisitions – the most noteworthy being Instagram, WhatsApp, and Oculus.

 However, it was a roller-coaster ride accompanied by numerous apologies from Zuckerberg and Facebook.

 Let’s see how this rebrand affects the working of its existing (and future) products.

 What do you think about this new name?
 Do share your thoughts with us via comments.